 Hello friends, we hope that you are well and keeping safe through these incredibly difficult times.
-We have refrained from making a statement until now, as conditions have been changing on a daily basis.
+We refrained from making a statement until mid-March 2020, as conditions were changing on a daily basis.
 But now we feel we have enough information to enable us to move forward in a way which will protect our customers, our business and this beautiful country.

 IF YOU HAVE A TOUR BOOKED WITH US THIS YEAR